Nuclear espionage: Iran

 The ways of committing espionage have multiplied with the increase dependence on technology.
 This venerability is where a nation like Iran can benefit.
 They have one of the world's best cyber arsenals, and it only continues to grow.
 This allows them to perform cyberattacks much like North Korea has done to either gain access to nuclear weapon plans or get them as ransom.
 The United States and Israel would both be likely targets of a cyber espionage attack by Iran due to their previous attack on Iran.
 The attack by the United States and Israel was a malware called Stuxnet that was sold to Iran which eventually caused severe damage to their nuclear program There are other reasons it is believed that Iran may use cyberattacks to acquire the missing link to their nuclear weapons development.
 That is because they have used cyberattacks before even on the United States with regard to the attack on JPMorgan.
 This attack was linked to seven Iranians by the United States Justice Department.
 This new era of technology gives places like Iran the opportunity to retaliate.
 The most dangerous way they can retaliate is to commit espionage to acquire working nuclear weapon designs.
 This will most likely lead to an increase in nuclear weapons research in surrounding countries.
 That is dangerous because of the religious disagreements in the area between the Sunni (Egypt) and Shia (Iran) Muslims.

-This new cyber aspect of espionage has led to many efforts by nuclear weapons welding countries to scour their systems to try to find weak spots where there are venerable.
-Some countries have even started pouring money into cyber defense programs like United Kingdom.
-They have annually put two billion dollars toward a cyber defense system in an attempt to keep their assets protected.
-Espionage has become easier with a whole new route to gain access to private information.
-It has also become a harder thing to prevent.
+This new cyber aspect of espionage has led to efforts by nuclear-weapon-holding countries to scour their systems to find vulnerabilities.
+Some countries have started putting money into cyber defense programs, such as the United Kingdom, which has annually put two billion dollars toward a cyber defense system in an attempt to keep its assets protected.
+Espionage has become easier with a new route to gain access to private information.
+It has also become harder to prevent.

 India

 India's path to become a nuclear power began with successful nuclear detonation during the operation known as Smiling Buddha in 1974.
-The official name for the project was Pokhran-I. It wasn't until May 13, 1998 that Pokhran-II, the next major development of India's nuclear weapons program, was detonated.
+The official name for the project was Pokhran-I. It wasn't until May 13, 1998, that Pokhran-II, the next major development of India's nuclear weapons program, was detonated.
 It consisted of one fusion bomb and four fission bombs.
 This led then Prime Minister Atal Bihari Vajpayee to officially declare India as a nuclear power.
 However, India was involved in the nuclear dealings of the world much sooner than this.